Breastfeeding and Baby Friendly Hospitals

 Current Practice

-Current data on United States breastfeeding rates indicates that 83.2% of infants are breastfed at least once after birth, with only 55.8% still being breastfed at six months of life (27.2% exclusively), and 39.5% still being breastfed at 12 months (5).
-The public health initiative, Healthy People 2030, has a goal of increasing the percentage of exclusive breastfeeding from 6 months to 42.4% and breastfeeding in any capacity from 12 months to 54.1% (21.).
+Current data on United States breastfeeding rates indicates that 83.2% of infants are breastfed at least once after birth, with only 55.8% still being breastfed at six months of life (27.2% exclusively) and 39.5% still being breastfed at 12 months (5).
+The public health initiative Healthy People 2030 has a goal of increasing the percentage of exclusive breastfeeding from 6 months to 42.4% and breastfeeding in any capacity from 12 months to 54.1% (21.).

 Interventions to achieve these goals include:

-- Continuing to track breastfeeding data
+• Continuing to track breastfeeding data

-- Tracking individual states and facilities support of breastfeeding
+• Tracking individual states and facilities’ support of breastfeeding

-- Supporting and encouraging the 10-step Baby Friendly Hospital Initiative
+• Supporting and encouraging the 10-step Baby Friendly Hospital Initiative

-- Call to action from the Surgeon general for breastfeeding support from doctors and nurses including
+• Call to action from the Surgeon general for breastfeeding support from doctors and nurses, including

-- Increased knowledge base and up to date training on breastfeeding
+• Increased knowledge base and up-to-date training on breastfeeding

-- Early and frequent conversations with pregnant women about breastfeeding
+• Early and frequent conversations with pregnant women about breastfeeding

-- Creating breastfeeding support teams within healthcare facilities, including certified lactation consultants to lead these teams
+• Creating breastfeeding support teams within healthcare facilities, including certified lactation consultants to lead these teams

-- Being knowledgeable in community resources available for breastfeeding clients
+• Being knowledgeable in community resources available for breastfeeding clients

-- Following the International Code for Marketing of Breastmilk Substitutes, avoiding formula advertising and free samples at their facilities
+• Following the International Code for Marketing of Breastmilk Substitutes, avoiding formula advertising and free samples at their facilities

-- Recognizing barriers and risk factors for unsuccessful breastfeeding and promoting access to community resources for these populations
+• Recognizing barriers and risk factors for unsuccessful breastfeeding and promoting access to community resources for these populations

-- Advocating for childcare and early childhood education policy that supports continued breastfeeding (5,21)
+• Advocating for childcare and early childhood education policy that supports continued breastfeeding (5,21)

 Ask yourself...

-- How do you think mid-20th-century societal trends and hospital practices surrounding birth create barriers to successful breastfeeding, and in what ways do these factors still have an impact on current breastfeeding trends?
+1. How do you think mid-20th-century societal trends and hospital practices surrounding birth create barriers to successful breastfeeding, and in what ways do these factors still have an impact on current breastfeeding trends?

-- In what ways do you think the 2020 pandemic might have impacted breastfeeding rates?
+3. In what ways do you think the 2020 pandemic might have impacted breastfeeding rates?

 Baby-Friendly Hospital Initiative: 10-Step Plan

-In over 3 decades since it began, the 10-step process (along with recommendations for the marketing of breast milk substitutes) has created more than 20,000 baby-friendly birthing facilities across 150 countries (2).
+Over the past three decades, the 10-step process (along with recommendations for the marketing of breast milk substitutes) has created more than 20,000 baby-friendly birthing facilities across 150 countries (2).
 More than 28% of births in the United States take place in a Baby-Friendly hospital each year, and this number only continues to grow (2).

 With educated staff members equipped to provide patients with the help and information necessary to create confident mothers, these Baby Friendly facilities have helped increase the national rate of breastfeeding initiation (84.1% in 2021), continuation at 6 months (59.8%), and 12 months (39.5%) (7).
-While these numbers still have a long way to go to reach WHO and UNICEF goals, they are increasing steadily and are overall significantly higher than even just a few years ago.
-In 2009, for example, the rate of breastfeeding initiation was 76.1%, continued breastfeeding at 6 months was 46.6%, and at 12 months the rate was 24.6% (5).
+While these numbers still have a long way to go to reach WHO and UNICEF goals, they are increasing steadily and are significantly higher overall than just a few years ago.
+In 2009, for example, the rate of breastfeeding initiation was 76.1%, continued breastfeeding at 6 months was 46.6%, and at 12 months, the rate was 24.6% (5).

 Each year, evidence on breastfeeding outcomes supports the continued implementation and maintenance of the Baby Friendly Hospital Initiative.
 It is well known that the first few hours and days of an infant’s life are the most crucial time for establishing a successful breastfeeding journey.
-With a majority of babies being born in hospitals or birthing centers, the standards of care and the support of staff play a critical role in a mother’s experience both in the early period of breastfeeding and long term.
+With a majority of babies being born in hospitals or birthing centers, the standards of care and the support of staff play a critical role in a mother’s experience both in the early period of breastfeeding and in the long term.

 Ask yourself...

-- In what ways do you think the BFHI’s steps improve breastfeeding success and long-term infant health outcomes?
+1. In what ways do you think the BFHI’s steps improve breastfeeding success and long-term infant health outcomes?

-- What role do hospital staff play in ensuring the successful implementation of the BFHI?
+2. What role do hospital staff play in ensuring the successful implementation of the BFHI?

-- Why is immediate skin-to-skin contact after birth considered so important for breastfeeding initiation?
+3. Why is immediate skin-to-skin contact after birth considered so important for breastfeeding initiation?

-- What potential barriers exist in implementing this practice consistently?
+4. What potential barriers exist in implementing this practice consistently?

 Have a Written Breastfeeding Policy.